accelerated-odes/gauss-jordan-solver/README.md

 # gauss-jordan-solver

 Writes Fortran or Python routines for solving the linear system Ax=b ignoring zero elements of A, given its sparsity pattern.

+See the ```examples``` directory for sample outputs given different matrix sparsities.

+See the ```examples/template``` directory for a starting setup for generating and testing a new solver.

 # Usage: